Get Involved

 Wellness Coaching

 Wellness coaches take a positive approach to personal development, focusing on student strengths and using the 10 Dimensions of Wellness model as a framework for generating goals that are meaningful to their clients.
 Volunteers will gain skills in motivational interviewing, active listening, and one-on-one peer coaching as well as knowledge in the areas of 10 dimensions, mindfulness, personal development, and mental health.
-For questions about this involvement opportunity, please email Brendan Greisberger.
+For questions about this involvement opportunity, please email Josh Bensink.